Cokoino/CKK0009/README.md

 # CKK0009
-Pico Kit for Raspberry Pi
+Cokoino Pico Kit for Raspberry Pi
 # Download
 - Click the "Code" button, then click "Download ZIP" button in the pop-up window.
 Do NOT click the "Open with GitHub Desktop" button, it will lead you to install Github software.
 # Technical support